REFFIX-BR/LiaCore/replit.md

 ## Overview

-LIA CORTEX is an enterprise-grade AI middleware orchestration platform for TR Telecom's customer service, acting as an intelligent router and coordinator for specialized AI assistants powered by OpenAI's Assistants API.
-It integrates a RAG knowledge base using Upstash Vector for dynamic Q&A and action execution via structured APIs.
-The platform features automated boleto consultation, PPPoE connection diagnosis, and customer unlock/unblock requests for blocked connections.
-It includes a real-time supervisor monitoring dashboard for human intervention and an autonomous continuous learning system that evolves assistant prompts based on feedback.
-The business vision is to significantly enhance customer service efficiency and satisfaction through intelligent automation and continuous AI improvement.
+LIA CORTEX is an enterprise-grade AI middleware orchestration platform designed for TR Telecom's customer service.
+It functions as an intelligent router and coordinator for specialized AI assistants, powered by OpenAI's Assistants API.
+The platform integrates a RAG knowledge base for dynamic Q&A and action execution via structured APIs, including automated boleto consultation, PPPoE connection diagnosis, and customer unlock/unblock requests.
+It features a real-time supervisor monitoring dashboard for human intervention and an autonomous continuous learning system that evolves AI assistant prompts based on feedback.
+The primary goal is to significantly enhance customer service efficiency and satisfaction through intelligent automation and continuous AI improvement.

 ## User Preferences